shamsytech/dessert-recipe/README.md

 **Tech used:** HTML, CSS, JS

-I thought to myself when I first started learning HTML & CSS, "What the heck kind of project do I make with this, there are so many options!
+I thought to myself when I first started learning HTML & CSS, "What the heck kind of project do I make with this, there are so many options!"
 Suddenly, a light went off in my brain.
 "Wait, my mom told me about a recipe which I happened to write in my notes app, why don't I use that same recipe and publish it online to showcase my knowledge of these two markup languages?"
 And that I did.
 Brainstorming ideas on the HMTL aspect of the website came easy because I had already looked at some sample recipe websites prior to starting, and knew exactly what information I wanted to include.
 The most time-consuming was the CSS - there were so many styling options I could do for my website.
 For a couple weeks, I experimented with colors, text-alignment, etc and learned about classes & ids and how the specificity of them making them very useful for targetting certain elements.
 Thankfully, the css began flowing from here.